amomen9/PostgreSQL/pgpool/Part VI Finish up, simulations, tests, notes.md

 ### Finish up, simulations, tests, notes

 As noted, every installation, configuration, and fixation is almost ready.
-First, we do the following that we also noted in Part I.
+First, we do the following which we also noted in Part I.
  We say it again here.

 #### 45. Stop postgres' service and remove postgres' data directory contents (Node 2nd and 3rd only, meaning the secondary nodes):